utshodebravestone/utshodebravestone/README.md

 # 👋 Hey there...

 <div align="justify">
-    My name is <b>Utsho de Bravestone</b> and I love to stare at the computer screen nonstop (which contains various colors of formatted text)!
-    I also love building stuff, ranging from a simple website to compiler/interpreters.
-I also love learning things and thinking about them.
+  My name is Utsho de Bravestone, and I love to stare at the computer screen nonstop (which contains various colours of formatted text)!
+I also love building stuff, ranging from a simple website to compilers and interpreters.
+I spent most of my time learning things and thinking about them.
 </div>

 <br /><a href="mailto:utshodebravestone@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14036?style=for-the-badge&logo=gmail&logoColor=white" height=25></a>